almartin82/parccvizieR/README.md

 # parccvizieR:
 ### an R package that assists with analysis, visualization, and reporting for PARCC data

+## Development Note:
+The PARCC consortium is [no more](https://en.wikipedia.org/wiki/PARCC), and no students take the PARCC.
+Consequently, there's no need for tools for working with this data!
+This repository is now read-only and archived.

 # why parccvizieR?
 States across the country have adopted the Common Core, and are using assessment consortia to help evaluate progress against these new standards.